-Additionally, the time lapse between project approval and building permit issuance varies.
-This variation depends on many factors, including the project's complexity, which can affect the time to prepare a full set of construction plans
+The time lapse between project approval and building permit issuance varies and depends on many factors outside the County's control, including the project's complexity, which can affect the time to prepare a full set of construction plans.
+Additionally, staff does not control the timing of application submittal relative to project entitlement.
+Recent housing projects in Alameda County have experienced time lapses vary from about 4 months for ADUs, to about 6 months for single family homes, to a year for multifamily development.